 We made other stops at Skogafoss Waterfall and the Black sand at Vik for the non-starter sunset.
-Then headed onward in the second half of our journey towards Jökulsarlon.
-Onward towards Jökulsarlon with one thing on our minds… Auroras.
+Then we headed onward in the second half of our day towards Jökulsarlon.
+Onward towards Hali Country Hotel, with one thing on our minds… Aurora Borealis.

 We reached the hotel just before 7 pm and went straight to the restaurant to refuel and recover.
 Aurora forecasts were low and the weather looked like partial cloud.
 They had a fish meal and I had meatballs.

-Later, the sky cleared significantly, so I suggested that we go out to some local spots to the East of the Hotel.
-As we approached a small lake, I could see a feint Aurora over the glacier and mountains to the North.
+Later, the sky cleared significantly, so I suggested that we go out to some local spots to the east of the hotel.
+As we approached a small lake, I could see a faint aurora over the glacier and mountains to the north.
 We stopped and set up our cameras and tripods.
-For me this was a failure.
-I got 1 shot with a feint green line and a snatched composition.
-Then the aurora just died, we stayed for 20 minutes longer, but nothing was happening except the build up of more aurora dousing clouds.

 We headed back to the hotel exhausted, but they were happy to have some green on their sensors!